matthklo/su/README.md

 ### su::to_lower(), su::to_upper()

-Return a new std::string with content cloned from the input std::string but translating all letters to lower-case or upper-case.
+Return a new std::string with content cloned from the input std::string but translating all letters to either lower-case or upper-case.

 ### su::make_lower(), su::make_upper()

-Translate all letters of input std::string to lower-case or upper-case in-place.
+Translate all letters of input std::string to either lower-case or upper-case "in-place".

 ### su::trim()